video-dev/media-ui-extensions/0000-template.md

 [motivation]: #motivation

 Why are we doing this?
 What use cases does it support?
 What is the expected outcome?
+Consider listing any specific Goals and Non-Goals as sub-sections.

 # Guide-level Explanation
 [guide-level-explanation]: #guide-level-explanation